Looking for practical advice for being more chill? Here are 30 simple tips for you.

 A well-rested you is naturally more chill than a cranky, sleep-deprived you.

-So, create a bedtime routine that helps you wind down and sleep for an average of 7-8 hours (which is the research-approved recommended hours of sleep).
+So, create a bedtime routine that helps you wind down and sleep for an average of 7-8 hours (which is the research-approved recommended sleep hours).

 Think of sleep as your nightly reset routine button.
-You can also create a simple productive morning routine to wake up without anxiety every day.
+You can also create a simple morning routine to wake up productive and without anxiety daily.

 7. Get Things Done